 With this technique, you look for a Wikipedia page related to your industry.
 Check the citations section and identify any broken links.
 You can then go in and edit one such link so that your site becomes the new reference.

 Finding the right keywords and phrases can be tough.
 If you want to hack this, then head over to your top competitor’s site and see what they’ve used.
 There are plenty of tools out there that will assist you in determining what keywords are working for your competitors.
 You’ll also want to see what backlinks they have for themselves.
+You can use any of SERP tools available online to see how your competitords are performing.

 The days where you could just rattle off a quick 300-word post and hope for the best are long gone.
 Longer-form content might require more effort, but the results are worthwhile.
 Why?